 Vacation and Decreasing Stress in Cats

-If your cat is staying home while you go on vacation, ask the pet sitter to meet them as many times as possible, well in advance of your absence.
-The pet sitter should offer favorite treats to your cat or play with them and their favorite toys.
+- If your cat is staying home while you go on vacation, ask the pet sitter to meet them as many times as possible, well in advance of your absence.
+The pet sitter should offer your cat their favorite treats or play with them and their favorite toys.
 This will help your cat associate the pet sitter with something positive and pleasant.
-If your cat wants to run off let them.
+If your cat wants to run off, let them.
 Do not confine them to force a meet and greet.

-Leave behind a scented item, such as a t-shirt that you’ve worn but not washed, for your cat.
+- Leave behind a scented item, such as a t-shirt that you’ve worn but not washed, for your cat.
 Leaving this in the cat's bed can help your cat feel comforted.
-Some cats also appreciate your recorded voice/message to be played while you're gone but others become upset, so test this before you leave to see if it might help.
+Some cats also appreciate your recorded voice/message to be played while you're gone but others become upset, so test this before you leave to see how they respond.